How To Stop Your Animal Being Scared By Loud Noises

 How can complementary therapies help my animal who is scared of loud noises?

 Many animals, from pets to livestock to wild animals will often experience fear from loud noises.
 Typical noisy events which cause animals to be scared include fireworks around Guy Fawkes night, at New Year or other celebrations.
-Additionally thunderstorms can cause anxiety, and bird scarers can be very loud, and shock or surprise many horses hacking, or dogs being exercised in the countryside.
+Additionally thunderstorms can cause anxiety, and bird scarers can be very loud, and shock or surprise many horses out hacking, or dogs being exercised in the countryside.

-If possible, it’s a good idea to plan ahead to help minimise any fear that your animal may experience - for example, with fireworks around Guy Fawkes night can you find out if any are to be used in your local area for bonfire parties?
+If possible, it’s a good idea to plan ahead to help minimise any fear that your animal may experience.
+For example, with fireworks around Guy Fawkes night can you find out if any are to be used in your local area for bonfire parties?
 Although this isn't always possible to know, if you do, then you can take more specific preventative action to help your horse, dog or other animal avoid being frightened.
 Also, do your neighbours know that you keep animals and appreciate the fear that they may experience from the noise, and so that letting you have advance notice of when fireworks will be used would be helpful?

 - Rescue Remedy